KristanLaimon/Haskell-Binary-Tree/README.md

 <div style="text-align: center;">
-<h1>Haskell Training (repo)</h1>
+<h1>Haskell Binary Tree</h1>
   <img src=".github/haskelllogo.png" width="40%">
 </div>

-This is a small repo, trying to learn important concepts from functional paradigm and other stuff.
+This is a small repo, for learning binary trees and other data structures using functional paradigm only

 ## Mini proyects included: